California Personal Injury Lawyers for Victims of Car Crashes

 Another significant problem with teenage drivers is the use of cell phones or texting while driving.
 Cell phones, texts, social media, and apps should not be used while driving, since they distract a driver from reacting appropriately to potential hazards.
 About 10% of drivers involved in a fatal crash who are under age 20 were distracted at the time of the accident.
 As of 2017, it is prohibited in California for drivers to operate a vehicle while holding a cell phone, although using a cell phone on a mounting device or hands-free is legal.

-If you need to recover compensation for a teen driver accident, you should consult our attorneys.
-We provide skillful legal representation to accident victims in Sacramento and the surrounding areas from our Folsom offices.
-To obtain a free consultation with a motor vehicle collision lawyer, contact us online or call Travis G. Black & Associates at 916-962-2896.
+If you need to recover compensation for a teen driver accident, you should consult our California personal injury lawyers.
+We provide skillful legal representation to accident victims in California and the surrounding areas from our Folsom offices.
+To obtain a free consultation with a Folsom car accident lawyer, contact us online or call Travis G. Black & Associates at 916-962-2896.